Please create a free account below, or login by clicking here.

-A Miniature Schnauzer can grow as tall as 30cm (14 inches) at the shoulder.
+A Miniature Schnauzer can grow as tall as 14 inches at the shoulder.

 Yes.
 They are good with children and also senior citizens.

-The average Miniature Schnauzer weighs about eleven to twenty pounds (three to twelve kilograms.)
+The average Miniature Schnauzer weighs about eleven to twenty pounds.

 The Miniature Schnauzer has a lifespan of twelve to fifteen years.